-REDIRECTION OF RESOURCES
+CHARLOTTE-MECKLENBURG BOARD OF EDUCATION REDIRECTION OF RESOURCES

-As a part of Charlotte-Mecklenburg Schools continuous effort to remain fiscally responsible and cost effective, the Proposed Budget for 2010-11 includes \$3,698,033 in reductions and redirections of resources from within the current county funded budget.
-These resources are being used to offset the additional costs for next year for program expansion and new initiatives.
-These reductions and redirections are the result of program and service evaluations (\$.8 million) as well as other cuts from Central Office (\$2.9 million).
+As a part of Charlotte Mecklenburg Schools continuous effort to remain fiscally responsible and cost effective, the Adopted Budget for 2010-11 includes \$54,338,484 in reductions and redirections of resources from within the current county funded budget.
+These resources are being used to offset the additional costs for next year including the increases for salary and benefits, program continuation, enrollment growth, new schools and program expansion and new initiatives.
+These reductions and redirections are the result of program and service evaluations (\$25.5 million) as well as other cuts from Central Office (\$3.5 million) and system wide realignments (\$25.3 million).
 After each program is reviewed and evaluated, recommendations regarding the future of the program or service are made.
 Recommendations can include reduction, expansion, elimination or maintaining status quo depending on the effectiveness of the program or service.
 In addition, each year all areas have been asked to drill down to the expenditure level to see how they could use their resources more effectively to accomplish the goals of their department.
 The alignment of resources to specific CMS Strategic Plan 2014 objectives assists in scrutinizing each item in the budget based on its relevance to the overall strategic plan and goals of the district.
 These processes and other continuous improvement efforts result in a more efficient operation.
-More details on the redirections and reductions can be found in the Proposed Operating Budget section.
+More details on the redirections and reductions can be found in the Adopted Operating Budget section.

-This year's total of \$16.6 million in reductions and redirections is on top of \$264 million in savings, reductions and redirections over the last eight years from both state and county sources for a total of \$280.6 million.
-Since 2002-03, more than \$200.2 million has been redirected within the county funded portion of the budget to offset the budget increases needed for growth, new schools, sustaining operations at current service levels and the new initiatives.
+This year's total of \$79.1million in reductions and redirections is on top of \$264 million in savings, reductions and redirections over the last eight years from both state and county sources for a total of \$343.1 million.
+Since 2002-03, more than \$250.8 million has been redirected within the county funded portion of the budget to offset the budget increases needed for growth, new schools, sustaining operations at current service levels and the new initiatives.
 Although all reductions ultimately impact the school level, there has been a focused effort to try to minimize the impact of the reductions on the classroom and our students.